ckconing/Year2-PortfolioApp-1/README.md

 ### Python
 [Install Python 3](https://www.python.org/downloads/)
 Make sure you have Python version 3.4 at a minimum.
 I am currently using Version 3.9.7.
-You can find out which python version you have installed (and IF it is installed) by opening a shell (terminal on Mac or Powershell/command prompt in Windows) and executing the following command: `python --version`.
+You can find out which python version you have installed (and IF it is installed) by opening a shell (terminal on Mac or Powershell/command prompt in Windows) and executing the following command: `python3 --version`.

 ### Git
 [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf )